 A recent report revealed that sickness absences cost employers on average around £29 billion per annum.
-Here, we discuss the cost of sick days versus the cost of keeping your workplace clean and germ free.
+Here, we discuss the cost of sick days versus the cost of keeping your workplace clean and germ-free.
 Could a clean office save you money in sickness pay-outs?

 On workplace equipment, germs can thrive and multiply – the average keyboard is home to approximately 16 million microbes alone – that’s around 3,295 microbes per square inch of your keyboard.
-Compare this to the fact there’s only around 49 microbes per square inch of a toilet seat, and it suddenly becomes apparent how dirty our keyboards are.
+Compare this to the fact there are only around 49 microbes per square inch of a toilet seat, and it suddenly becomes apparent how dirty our keyboards are.
 And that’s no surprise when only 3% of offices are said to sufficiently clean their equipment – and 11% of employees never clean their keyboards.

 Germs that lead to the common cold can survive up to 72 hours on office equipment, this means that you could catch the illness over two days after somewhere has been contaminated.
 Even more worrying is that more serious microbes such as MRSA can last anywhere between six weeks to seven months, highlighting how important it is to regularly clean work surfaces and equipment.